Membership Sideblog

 - Avoid sarcasm

-Here is an example of both:
+Here is an example of how NOT to do it:

 “Waldo seems to think that all our problems would be solved if we would only embrace his wisdom.”